Weakly maximal subgroups of branch groups

-Finally, it follows from the definitions that $\pi_v(H^v)=H$ and $\bigl(\pi_v(H)\bigr)^v\geq H$.
-Suppose now that $H$ is weakly maximal and that $v$ is the unique vertex of level $n$ in $\NR(H)$.
-Since $H$ projects onto $\pi_v(H)$, we may use the claim of the beginning of the proof.
-Applying this to the pairs $\bigl(H,\pi_v(H)\bigr)$ and $\bigl((\pi_v(H))^v,\pi_v(H)\bigr)$ we obtain that $\bigl(\pi_v(H)\bigr)^v$ is an infinite index subgroup of $G$ containing the weakly maximal subgroup $H$.
-They are thus equal. \end{proof} As a direct corollary, we obtain this generalization of Theorem \ref{Thm:CopyOfWeaklyMaxInStab} \begin{corollary} Let $G$ be a self-replicating rigid group.
-Then for any weakly maximal subgroup $W$ of $G$ and any vertex $v$ of $G$, there exists a weakly maximal subgroup $W^v$ of $G$ that is contained in $\Stab_G(v)$ and with $\pi_v(W^v)=W$. \end{corollary} More generally, one useful application of Proposition \ref{Prop:NewWmax} is the possibility to take a weakly maximal subgroup $W$ with non-rigidity tree $S$ and to cut or add some trunk to $S$ to obtain a new subtree $\tilde S$ in $T$ and to automatically have a weakly maximal subgroup $\tilde W$ with $\NR(\tilde W)=\tilde S$.
+\textit{Proof of~\ref{Prop:NewWmax8}.} The inequality $\Stab_L(v)\leq\bigl(\pi_v(L)\bigr)^v$ follows from the definitions.
+Suppose now that $L$ is weakly maximal and that $v$ is the unique vertex of level $n$ in $\NR(L)$.
+Then $L$ stabilizes $v$ and we have $L\leq\bigl(\pi_v(L)\bigr)^v$.
+Since $L$ projects onto $\pi_v(L)$, we may use the claim of the beginning of the proof.
+Applying this to the pairs $\bigl(L,\pi_v(L)\bigr)$ and $\bigl((\pi_v(L))^v,\pi_v(L)\bigr)$ we obtain that $\bigl(\pi_v(L)\bigr)^v$ is an infinite index subgroup of $G$ containing the weakly maximal subgroup $L$.
+They are thus equal. \end{proof} As a direct corollary, we obtain this generalization of Theorem~\ref{Thm:CopyOfWeaklyMaxInStab} \begin{corollary} Let $G$ be a self-replicating rigid group.
+Then for any weakly maximal subgroup $W$ of $G$ and any vertex $v$ of $G$, there exists a weakly maximal subgroup $W^v$ of~$G$ that is contained in $\Stab_G(v)$ and with $\pi_v(W^v)=W$. \end{corollary} More generally, one useful application of Proposition~\ref{Prop:NewWmax} is the possibility to take a weakly maximal subgroup $W$ with non-rigidity tree $S$ and to cut or add some trunk to $S$ to obtain a new subtree $\tilde S$ in $T$ and to automatically have a weakly maximal subgroup $\tilde W$ with $\NR(\tilde W)=\tilde S$.